timotejroiko/tiny-discord/docs/InternalSharder.md

 Supports concurrent logins (large bot sharding / max_concurrency) and shards provide hooks for externally controlled login queues (ie: process sharding / clustering / etc).

 Once spawned, shards will automatically attempt to resume or reconnect on network failures, invalid sessions and resumable close codes.
-Unresumable close codes will emit an `error` event and will not reconnect, therefore the user should listen it and fix any issues that may appear.
+Shards that close due to unresumable close codes will emit a `close` event and will not reconnect.
+If your network goes completely offline, the shards will attempt to reconnect every 10 seconds forever unless manually closed.
 Other types of disconnections and reconnections can be monitored via the `debug` event.

 The InternalSharder does not connect to the rest api by itself, the user must use the [RestClient](RestClient.md) or any other http client to call `/gateway/bot` and obtain the relevant gateway information before spawning shards.